sigmorphon/2022InflectionST/results/preliminary.md

 ## Part 2

+Analysis of learning trajectories as well as by-inflectional pattern breakdowns to follow.

 | **Team** | **Language** | **Average** | **100** | **200** | **300** | **400** | **500** | **600** | **700** | **800** | **900** | **1000** |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|